 The thickness of your frameless shower door matters A LOT.
 It only takes a blink of an eye for a shower glass door or panel to break and shatter into small dangerous pieces.
 Broken glass can cause injuries to anyone in your household.
 That’s why you should never sacrifice safety when selecting a shower enclosure for your home.

 Consider building custom glass for your frameless shower door.
-When you buy a custom enclosure, you can expect a much safer and longer-lasting door, no matter how frequent the shower is used.
+When you buy a custom enclosure, you can expect a much safer and longer-lasting door, no matter how frequently the shower is used.
 Choosing a thinner glass might save you a few hundred dollars, but you will likely end up paying more in medical bills if someone in your home gets injured once that glass enclosure breaks.

 Use Tempered Glass